Wild Pebble

 - Note source: the current generated

-currentMIDINote - Gate source: Pulse Output 1
+currentMIDINote - Trigger source: Pulse Output 1

 Features